sachin-mishra-2603/git-for-devops/README.md

 - This Repository is fir understanding git concepts for devops
 - This is new change which we will pull inside our local machine
+- This is the change which we push to remote machine